Rohit250819/Learning_JavaScript/README.md

 # Learning_JavaScript
-This is how i learnt JavaScript through projects if you r curious about you can surely chekout
+This is how i learnt JavaScript through projects if you r curious about them you can surely chekout